Live-Laugh-Lockheed-Martin/Live-Laugh-Lockheed-Martin.github.io/index.md

 - Admin Panel

 - Create a simple and quick form for vendors to input and update their menus.

+## Manoa Munchies Status
+**Implemented Features**
+So far, we have completed key foundational tasks for the project, including setting up user authentication and deploying the app on Vercel.
+We’ve also implemented the user preferences feature, allowing users to tailor their food recommendations based on dietary needs or cuisine preferences.
+Currently, we’re working on enabling vendors to add their menu items and set schedules for when specific dishes will be available.

+**Markups**

+to be added

+## Team Contract
+**Contribution Criteria**
+To determine whether a team member has contributed effectively, we agree to the following
+standards:
+● Completes assigned tasks on time
+● Communicates effectively between group members regarding questions, updates, or progress
+● Collaborates respectfully and constructively with team members

+**Behavioral Criteria**
+We expect all team members to:
+● Give feedback in a respectful and constructive manner ● Listen actively and accept feedback with a positive attitude ● Comes to meetings fully prepared
+● Respect agreed-upon roles, deadlines, and expectations ● Maintain a positive and supportive team environment

+**Managing Conflict**
+In the event of conflict or disagreement, the team will:
+1. Provide an opportunity to listen and understand each side of the disagreement
+2. Allow for time for reflection and change to ideas after discussion
+3. Provide a team vote when needed
+4. Bring the issue up to an outside party whether that be an instructor or teaching assistant

+**Failure to Honor the Contract**
+If a team member fails to meet the expectations outlined in this contract, the following steps will be taken:
+● First instance: Verbal warning from the team
+● Second instance: A full team discussion highlighting the problem ● Continued failure: A written report submitted to the instructor

 ## Join Us